Ruby Fields: 2019: Permanent Hermit

 On 27 January 2019, her song "Dinosaurs" reached number 9 in Triple J's Hottest 100 of 2018.
 In March 2019, Fields released "Climate" and announced the release of her second EP Permanent Hermit, which was released on the 3 May 2019.

 For a week in July 2019, Fields took over the triple j Breakfast radio show slot, replacing regular hosts Ben Harvey and Liam Stapleton.

 2020-present: Been Doin' It for a Bit and Live from Repentance Creek Hall

 In 2020, Fields released "Pretty Grim" and in April 2021, "R.E.G.O.", the second single from her forthcoming debut studio album.

-In July 2021, Fields released "Song About a Boy" and announced her debut album is due for release on 24 September 2021.
+In July 2021, Fields released "Song About a Boy", before releasing her debut album Been Doin' It for a Bit on 24 September 2021.
 Been Doin' It for a Bit debuted at number 1 on the ARIA Charts.
 In February 2022, Fields released Live from Repentance Creek Hall featuring live recordings from Been Doin' It for a Bit.

+2023–present: Small Achievements

+Fields released her second studio album Small Achievements on 24 April 2026.
+The album will be supported with an Australian tour through April and May 2026.